djnedrelid/ConvertToHEVCpp/README.md

 ## Features

 * Hardware accelerated bulk or single conversion of x264 media
-to x265/HEVC via NVIDIA NVENC and CUDA FFmpeg toolkit.
+to x265/HEVC via NVIDIA NVENC or INTEL QUICKSYNC.
+Or software CPU.

 * Automatic recursive search for MKV and MP4 video files via
 Explorer right-click context menu on folder you select.